HoffsMH/robo-loader/README.md

 For instance I might be out of yellow blobs on lane 1 but I have plenty red blobs left on that lane, and I might be out of red blobs on lane 2 but I have plenty of yellow blobs left on that lane.
 A few seconds later that situation may reverse and I have to keep track of that.

-#### one more small thing:
+#### One more thing:

 Lets say that all conveyor belts have 12 cells on which we can place blobs.
-If I put a Yellow blob on cell 1 of lane 2 all other lanes's cell 1 are cleared of yellow blobs.
-If I put a yellow blob on lane 1 and imeadiately afterwards try to put a yellow blob on lane 2 the yellow blob on lane 2 will erase the yellow blob on lane 1.
+If I put a Yellow blob on cell 1 of lane 2 that means that all other lanes's cell 1 are cleared of yellow blobs.
+If I put a yellow blob on lane 1 and immediately afterwards put a yellow blob on lane 2 the yellow blob on lane 1 will disappear.

+When taken together the game is about juggling different colors on different lanes in order to keep the workers from reaching the end.

+pic of average gameplay here

+#### Tweaking it:
+I tried to write this

+#### Lessons learned:

+It was surprisingly easy to balance! the hard part was to end